 Our First Look:

-We are both thrilled we decided to have a first look.
+We are both thrilled we decided to have a first look (Mike has come home telling me how he has convinced not one, but two coworkers who are planning their weddings to have one).
 Not only did it make sense logistically (so we could take photos before the ceremony and attend our cocktail hour), but it really helped calm our nerves.
-I was doing pretty well while I was getting ready that morning/afternoon, but once we made our way to the venue and I started to see everything set up the gravity of the day started to sink in.
-It wasn’t until I put on my dress in the bridal suite and I was told Mike was upstairs that I started to get nervous.
+I was doing pretty well while I was getting ready that morning/afternoon, but once we made our way to the venue and I started to see everything set up, it all started to really sink in.
+And it wasn’t until I put on my dress in the bridal suite and I was told Mike was upstairs that I started to get nervous.
 Not the jittery kind of nervous, but the anticipation kind, most of all because I just wanted to see him so badly.
 Leading up to our wedding I had teased him so many times, asking him what he thought my dress would look like; a big cupcake dress or something “sexy.”
 When the moment came for us to finally meet and Emily, our wedding coordinator, lead me out to the front of the building I remember taking a deep breath, feeling ready and excited.
-And just like that, when I tapped him on the shoulder and he turned around I immediately started to cry.
+And just like that, as I walked slowly toward him with his back turned and I tapped him on the shoulder, he turned around I immediately started to cry.
 I felt a huge sense of relief to finally be together, knowing that we would face the rest of the day, and all of our days forward together.
 We both were just sort of a mess those first couple moments, taking turns crying, smiling, kissing and saying “This is so crazy!
 It’s finally here!”
 We then took our photos and said hi to family and friends that had started to arrive.

-We asked our former colleague and dear friend, Amy, to officiate our ceremony.
-It was important to us that our officiant was a significant figure in our lives, and Amy has special relationships with us individually and as a couple (we often describe our relationship as a mother/sister/mentor/best friend).
+It was important to us that we not only knew our officiant personally but also that they were was a significant figure in our lives.
+So we asked our former colleague and dear friend, Amy, to officiate our ceremony.
+Amy has special relationships with us individually and as a couple (we often describe our relationship as a mother/sister/mentor/best friend).
 She has always supported our relationship, and not to mention she’s one of the warmest and kindest people you’ll ever meet, we knew she would do a fantastic job.
 And let me tell you, she did not disappoint.
 Many of our guests told us after the ceremony that it was the best ceremony they had been to, because of the backstory and context Amy told about how we fell in love and our journey that lead to us getting married.
 Here are a few of my favorite excerpts:

 And now a bit of the story of Mike and Brittny.
 Theirs is a story of timing.
 It’s a story of growth, of perseverance, and of patience.
 It’s a story of undeniable chemistry.
 It’s a story of a die-hard Giant’s fan and a die-hard Dodgers fan, and proof that this unique and precarious combination can live in harmony.
 It’s a story of timing so perfect that everything came together to create the absolutely gorgeous moment we’re having today.
 We are here today to celebrate the love that Mike and Brittny have for each other and to give recognition to their decision to commit their lives to each other and accept each other completely…